putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 ## Testing the following
 - Ability to transalate an adddress into a computer useful structure. ie. Point
-- Point should have a method determin the distance between Points.
+- Point (geocoding) should have a method determine the distance between Points.
 - Recogniton of sorting and getting Top 20 of something using java streams.
-- **Performance:** Say Service call to get Distance. ie Point/Distance is a remote service
+- **Performance:** Say Service call to get Distance. ie Point/Distance is a **remote service**
+    - How long ms/ 10 secs, 60 secs....
+Where would the bottleneck be? (ie the http call)
-    - What ways are there to call a remote service? i.e REST etc..????
+    - What ways are there to call a remote service? i.e REST protocol etc..????
     - Batching calls for all points in one call.
     - How long will the code take to run?
         - ie What is the bottleneck. network, disk, individual calls